 What’s a good way to spend a day in New Orleans?
 No matter what your plans are, stop in morning, afternoon, or evening at one of New Orleans local coffee houses.

-With the weather in the upper 80s with frequent thunderstorms, it’s the perfect kind of weekend to explore New Orleans’ coffeehouse culture.
+No matter the weather, it’s always the perfect kind of day to explore New Orleans’ coffeehouse culture.
 There are more coffee houses in this city then I could list in this brief piece so I’ll focus on a few that are in line with Big Easy Magazine’s values.
 In other words, the following list will be of establishments, that much like our publication, are unapologetically progressive and uniquely New Orleans.
 In order to make this list of suggestions, said coffee houses must pay their employees a fair wage, have a positive work environment and contribute to the unique culture of our city.

 Whatever you end up doing this weekend, no matter which local coffeehouse you decide to visit, don’t forget to keep on drinking water!
 Be kind!
 Be New Orleans!
 Take the time to check out a few of our recent articles, like this piece on the Coffee Industry in our city, this recently featured poem, or this response to 45’s recent disparaging comments about the free press!
 If you have thoughts on this piece, be sure to comment, or if you just have thoughts on living and working in this city that you want to share, feel free to contribute to our blog!
 Lastly, don’t forget to check out the events section on our website for many other good ideas on how to get the most out of your weekend.